How It Starts

 Back when I was a data engineer, SQL is something people can’t avoid in this industry.
 I guess it still is since you’re reading this.
 However popular, it doesn’t change the fact the SQL code can be nested, verbose and very difficult to read.
 Oftentimes, I found myself lost in thousands lines of SQL code full of seemingly invaluable business logic.
 I have to dive deep to understand which tables this SQL script are reading, how they’re joined together and the result is writing to which table.
 That’s really painful experience.

-Later I became more of a platform engineer, writing all kinds of tools/platforms for data engineer to enhance their efficiency: job orchestration system, metadata management system, to name a few.
+Later I became a software engineer, developing all kinds of platforms for data engineer to enhance their efficiency: job orchestration system, metadata management system, to name a few.
 That’s when the SQL Lineage puzzle found me again.
 I want a table-level, even column-level lineage trace in my metadata management system.
 Dependency configuration is tedious work in job orchestration.
 I want my data engineer colleagues to just write the SQL, feed it to my system, and I’ll show them the correct jobs they should depend on given their SQL code.

 With SQLLineage, it’s all just human-readable lineage result.

 SQL lineage, or data lineage if we include generic non-SQL jobs, is the jewel in the data engineering crown.
 A well maintained lineage service can greatly ease the pains that different roles in a data team suffer from.

 Here’s a few classical use cases for lineage: